Financial Calculators

 Example 3

-Let's try a reverse calculation to find the loan time.
+Let's try a reverse calculation to find the total loan time.

-Sarah takes out a $10,000 loan with an interest rate of 5%.
-The calculated principal and interest amount are $13,500.
+Sarah takes out a $10,000 loan with an annual interest rate of 5%.
+At the end of the term, her calculated total amount (principal plus interest) is $13,500.
 What is the duration of the loan?

-Using the inverse calculation above, we get the formula:
+Using the inverse calculation for time provided above, we apply the following formula:

-After solving for t, you get the loan for seven years.
+After solving for t, we find that the total duration of the loan is seven years.

 Top tips to keep in mind when calculating simple interest